teogenesmoura/politicalBots/README.md

 # PoliticalBot

-API implementation for the Bot described by @yaso in the following text: https://jota.info/artigos/um-lugar-para-os-robos-nas-eleicoes-20112017
+API implementation for registering politically inclined bots as described by @yaso in the following text: https://jota.info/artigos/um-lugar-para-os-robos-nas-eleicoes-20112017

 ## Motivation